 It is all the better if we decorate the Christmas tree all together on Christmas Eve and spend a few pleasant hours together.
 Usually I summarize what we did and experienced during the year in a Christmas letter.

 The roof of the barn has particularly suffered.
-Several trees around the house are uprooted and overturned (machine shed, garage, garage).
+Several trees around the house are uprooted and overturned (machine shed, parking garage, workshop).
 The walnut tree in the garden and the one in front of the house half tipped over.
 The forest in north and east of the house suffered badly.
 I will document the damage and the following cleanup on a flickr album, a few short videos shot with my multicopter are uploaded to a set on Vimeo.

 The next morning we were travelling to Radolfzell, Moss, Wangen to Stein am Rhein.
 From there, the way back to Winterthur was well known to us.
 For me, two intense and nice weeks have come to an end.